 An hour into the drive and Janine was already on her third TaB.
 Jacob groaned at the thought of having to stop at every rest stop and gas station over the next five hours en route to her parents house.
 In the back, the kids had finally stopped their renditions of the entire Monkee’s catalogue.
 Daydream Believer was currently on a loop in Jacob’s head.
 Now Ben had moved onto attempting increasingly aggressive ways of invading Jessica’s space, each assault met with a chorus of piercing whines.

-In Jacobs’s peripheral vision he could see Janine’s cheeks becoming flushed.
+In Jacobs peripheral vision, he could see Janine’s cheeks becoming flushed.

 Ben giggled.
 Jacob noticed the vein on Janine’s neck start to pulse.